 All graduate degree programs at SNU require an exit evaluation.
-In the MACP program, the exit evaluation occurs through the Clinical Competency Interview (CCI).
-The CCI is a way of demonstrating clinical competency of the student and synthesizing the various clinical components of the program.
-The CCI is intended to evaluate students' competence in assessing, diagnosing, and treating clients.
+In the MSCP program, the exit evaluation occurs in conjunction with the completion of the capstone project: the Clinical Competency Interview (CCI).
+The CCI is a way for the student to demonstrate clinical competency through the capacity to synthesize various clinical components learned throughout the program and during clinical training (I.E., assessing, diagnosing, and treating clients).